rptcloud/azure_terraform/09-provisioners.md

 }
 ```

 As this example shows, you can define more than one provisioner in a resource block.
 The [file](https://www.terraform.io/docs/provisioners/file.html) and [remote-exec](https://www.terraform.io/docs/provisioners/remote-exec.html) providers are used to perform two simple setup tasks:

 -   File copies a python file from the machine that is running Terraform to the new VM instance.
 -   Remote-exec runs commands to start a python flask app.

 Both providers need a [connection](https://www.terraform.io/docs/provisioners/connection.html) to the new virtual machine to do their jobs.
 To simplify things, the example uses password authentication.
-In practice, you are more likely to use SSH keys, and for WinRM connections, certificates to authenticate.
+In practice, you are more likely to use SSH keys (or for WinRM connections, use certificates) to authenticate.

 ### Running provisioners

 Provisioners run when a resource is created, or a resource is destroyed.
 Provisioners do not run during update operations.
 The example configuration for this section defines two provisioners that run only when a new virtual machine instance is created.
 If the virtual machine instance is later modified or destroyed, the provisioners will not run.

-Although we don't show it in the example configuration, there is a way to define provisioners that run when a resource is destroyed.

-The full configuration is:
+For this lab, the full configuration is:

 ```hcl
 variable "prefix" {